 If the supply of clotting proteins is depleted, bleeding can occur.

 Cytokines also cause blood vessels to dilate (widen), causing a decrease in blood pressure.

 The damage caused by the inflammatory response is widespread and has been described as a “pan-endothelial” effect due to the distribution of endothelial tissue in blood vessels throughout the body; this effect seems to explain the systemic nature of sepsis.

 The existence of multiple conditions characterized by similar symptoms complicates the clinical picture of sepsis.

-For example, sepsis is closely related to bacteremia, which is infection of the blood with bacteria, and sepsis, which is a systemic inflammatory condition caused specifically by bacteria and typically associated with bacteremia.
+For example, sepsis is closely related to bacteremia, which is an infection of the blood with bacteria, and sepsis, which is a systemic inflammatory condition explicitly caused by bacteria and typically associated with bacteremia.

-Sepsis differs from these conditions in that it can arise in response to infection with any of a variety of microorganisms, including bacteria, viruses, protozoa, and fungi.
+Sepsis differs from these conditions in that it can arise in response to infection with various microorganisms, including bacteria, viruses, protozoa, and fungi.

 However, the occasional progression of sepsis to more advanced stages of sepsis and the frequent involvement of bacterial infection in sepsis prevent a clear clinical distinction between these conditions.

-Sepsis is also distinguished from systemic inflammatory response syndrome, a condition that can arise independently of infection from factors such as burns or trauma.
+Sepsis is also distinguished from systemic inflammatory response syndrome, which can arise independently of infection from factors such as burns or trauma.